ellefsen/wordpress-heroku-php/README.md

 	CLEARDB_DATABASE_URL=mysql://root:123abc@127.0.0.1/my_wordpress_heroku_database_name

 or install the heroku config plugin from https://github.com/ddollar/heroku-config and pull your environment variables from Heroku.
+The second option is to use the provided local-sample-config.php and rename it local-config.php.
+Update it with your local MySQL credentials, and you're good to go.

 > NOTE: If you don't have a command-line mysql accessible and working, Mac/Homebrew users can `brew install mysql` and then follow the directions to have launchd start mysql at login.
 I believe the default username is root and the default password is blank.